- ECT has been shown to help 78 percent of people with clinical depression.

 Electroconvulsive therapy (ECT) is a treatment for certain mental illnesses.
-During this therapy a precise, timed electrical current is passed through a patient’s brain in order to induce a seizure.
-The procedure is most often used to treat patients who do not respond to medication or talk therapy.
+During this therapy, electrical currents are sent through the brain to induce a seizure.
+The procedure has been shown to help 78 percent of people with clinical depression.
+It’s most often used to treat people who don’t respond to medication or talk therapy.

-- major depressive disorder: This is a common mental disorder.
-Patients experience frequent low moods and a lack of self-esteem.
-They may also experience an inability to enjoy once-pleasurable activities.
+This is a common mental disorder.
+People with this disorder experience frequent low moods and a lack of self-esteem.
+They may also not enjoy activities they once found pleasurable.

-In bilateral ECT, electrodes are placed on either side of the head.
-The treatment affects the entire brain.
+In bilateral ECT, electrodes are placed on either side of your head.
+The treatment affects your entire brain.

-In unilateral ECT, one electrode is placed on the top of the head.
-The other is placed on the right temple.
-This treatment affects only the right side of the brain.
+In unilateral ECT, one electrode is placed on the top of your head.
+The other is placed on your right temple.
+This treatment affects only the right side of your brain.

-To prepare for ECT, you will need to stop eating and drinking for a specified period of time.
-You may also need to change your medication.
+To prepare for ECT, you’ll need to stop eating and drinking for a specified period of time.
+You may also need to change certain medications.
 Your doctor will let you know how to plan.

-On the day of the procedure, you will be given general anesthesia and muscle relaxants through an IV (directly into a vein).
-These prevent convulsions.
-You will fall asleep before the procedure and not remember it afterwards.
+On the day of the procedure, your doctor will give you general anesthesia and muscle relaxants.
+These medications will help prevent convulsions.
+You’ll fall asleep before the procedure and not remember it afterwards.

-A doctor will place two electrodes on your scalp.
+Your doctor will place two electrodes on your scalp.
 A controlled electrical current will be passed between the electrodes.
-This current causes a brain seizure (a temporary change in the brain’s electrical activity).
+This current causes a brain seizure, which is a temporary change in the brain’s electrical activity.
 It will last between 30 and 60 seconds.

 During the procedure, your heart rhythm and blood pressure will be monitored.
 In outpatient procedures, you’ll typically go home the same day.